romeOz/docker-postgresql/README.md

 `PG_USER`: Set a specific username for the admin account (default "postgres").

+`PG_MODE`: Set a specific mode.
+Takes on the values `master`, `slave` or `backup`.

+`PG_BACKUP_DIR`: Set a specific backup directory (default "/tmp/backup").

+`PG_BACKUP_FILENAME`: Set a specific filename backup (default "backup.last.bz2").

+`PG_CHECK`: Defines name of backup-file to initialize the database.
+Note that the dump must be inside the container, so you may need to mount them.
+You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

+`PG_RESTORE`: Defines name of backup-file to initialize the database.
+Note that the scripts must be inside the container, so you may need to mount them.
+You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

+`PG_ROTATE_BACKUP`: Determines whether to use the rotation of backups (default "true").

 `REPLICATION_PORT`: Set a specific replication port for the master instance (default "5432").

 `REPLICATION_USER`: Set a specific replication username for the master instance (default "replica").